radiak-oy/ordo/README.md

 The project is implemented using **React, ASP.NET Core** (with **EF Core**) and **Postgresql**.
 It can be installed as a PWA, which is especially convenient for Android users wanting to log in through Google.

-_Due to various reasons regarding the original client, development of the project has halted.
-However, the project is still being hosted and can be found [here](https://ordo.radiak.fi/)._
+_Due to various reasons regarding the original client, development of the project has halted._

 ## Development